-One of the most entertaining things to do as an F1 fan is to predict the driver lineup for the following seasons.
+One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

-We already have a 2026 prediction, and now it’s time to look even further ahead and try to predict the 2027 silly season lineup!
+With the 2026 lineup being complete, it’s time to look even further ahead and try to predict the 2027 silly season lineup!

 McLaren